xuqi2024/openflexure-microscope/docs/workaround_5mm_led/power_workaround_led.md

 You can carry on assembling your microscope until the assembly instructions asks you to connect the illumination PCB.

 >!
-As our LED has a resistor you have access to a Sangaboard v0.5 you shouldn't use the same pins as the illumination PCB
+As our LED has a resistor, if you have access to a Sangaboard v0.5 you shouldn't use the same pins as are used for the illumination PCB

 ## Locate +5v and ground on your electronics {pagestep}